 “You knew what you were getting into when you married him.”

-When we hear those words, it makes us want to punch something; usually the mouth that spoke them.
+When we hear those words, it can feel like a punch to the gut.

-The sentiment reflects an ignorant mindset from many of those who have never walked in the shoes of a stepmom.
+The sentiment reflects an ignorant yet common mindset from many of those who have never walked the path of a stepmom.

 Want to know what I “knew” when I married my husband?

 I knew that my experience as a stepchild was a pretty great one.
-That my mom and stepmom always got along and that my parents never fought in front of me.
+That my mom and stepmom got along and that my parents never fought in front of me.

 I “knew” that I was marrying an amazing man whose kids were nice to me.

-Just as a new parent can never really know what to expect when their biological baby enters the world, no member of the stepfamily could have actually known what they were in for.
+Just as a new parent can never really know what to expect when their biological baby enters the world, no member of the stepfamily could actually know what they were in for.

 What many outsiders don’t know is that the challenges don’t just appear the moment we start dating our partners.
 In fact, many of them don’t even show up until we get married.